Kartikpatkar/Kartikpatkar/README.md

 - [Apex Genie](https://github.com/Kartikpatkar/apexgenie): A browser extension to convert JSON to Apex classes and generate test classes — built for Salesforce devs.
 - [SLDS Icons Kit](https://github.com/Kartikpatkar/SLDS-icons-kit-salesforce): A full-tab Chrome Extension to explore and copy SLDS icons with preview, color customization, and export tools.
+- [Base64 Buddy](https://github.com/Kartikpatkar/base64-buddy): A lightweight Chrome Extension that enables developers and designers to encode and decode files in Base64 effortlessly — right from the browser.

 ---